Oscar-nominated film "Knife Skills" offers recipe for success

 "First of all, I just stumbled upon this story completely by chance - just happened to be at a dinner," filmmaker Thomas Lennon said.

-He went to say he overheard someone talking about a new concept for a restaurant.
+He went on to say he overheard someone talking about a new concept for a restaurant.

 "Hear this weird guy there and he was talking about this restaurant that he was going to open and it was going to be the greatest French restaurant in the United States, and it was going to be in Cleveland.
 Okay, and it's going to be staffed entirely by people just out of prison.
 And I just knew right away there was a film there," Lennon said.